anakayy/Portfolio/README.md

 # Portfolio

-This is my Portfolio homework
+This week we had to buid a portfolio from scratch.

-These were the criteria:
+Homework criteria:

 ```
 GIVEN I need to sample a potential employee's previous work